-The cruelest attack by gophers has been to the Sharwil avocado tree that I planted over my son Miles’s placenta when he was born.
+The cruelest attack by gophers has been to the Sharwil avocado tree that I planted when my son was born.
 I’ve now killed three gophers attacking that special tree over the past couple years.
 Most recently, I trapped and killed one with a Cinch trap.
 (See photo above.)

 I’ve tried almost every method I’ve heard of to control gophers over the years.
 I’ve found trapping to be the best general method, and about a year ago I discovered the Cinch trap in particular and haven’t used any other method or trap since.

 Here’s how I recently set a Cinch trap after I noticed this gopher mound in my strawberry patch.

 I poked my hori-hori knife into the mound and located the attached gopher tunnel, and then I cleared the dirt out of the tunnel.